o0ragman0o/SandalStraps/docs/FactoryAPI.md

 ```
 function setValue(uint _fee);
 ```
-Sets the fee required to created product contracts
+Sets the price to be paid in ether to created product contracts

 `_fee` A fee value in wei